 Unregistered User: If you have not registered with us, we may collect and retain information from and about you if you interact with us through our website, contact our call centre, receive and respond to emails, post on our website, use social media and other forms of communication.
 Depending on whether or not you apply to a Provider for a service or product, this information may include the following:

-- your name, home address, email address and phone numbers;
+- your name, home address, email address, phone numbers and date of birth;

 - data relating to your usage of electricity and gas;

 - the company that you currently use to provide the relevant products or services;

 - your IP address, browser type and operating system, website browsing patterns on our website (e.g., through cookies) and purchase history;

 - other information you actively submit to us or we can determine about you based on your interactions with our website, call centre team and other services; and

 - whether or not you purchased a service or product from a Provider